 Alex also has penchant for long alpine routes.
-Highlights include the Ortler North Face (1200m of steep snow and ice and the highest north face in the Eastern Alps) and at a more extreme level on rock, Via Camillotto-Pellesier, an 11 pitch F8a+/b on the North Face of Cima Grande in the Dolomites.
+Highlights include the Ortler North Face (1200m of steep snow and ice and the highest north face in the Eastern Alps) and, at a more extreme level on rock, Via Camillotto-Pellesier, an 11 pitch 8a+/b on the North Face of Cima Grande in the Dolomites.

-During a trip to Yosemite Alexandra managed to make a one day free ascent of the West Face of El Capitan—28 pitches up to 5.11c, and all climbed onsight.
+During trip to Yosemite a few years before, Alex managed to make a one-day free ascent of the West Face of El Capitan—28 pitches up to 5.11c, all climbed onsight.

-Climbing has taken her to many places around the world such as Thailand, Malaysia, California, France, Spain, Italy, Switzerland, Austria and Norway.
-Her passion for trad climbing even lead her to North Wales; Alex cites the “tricky and scary” Warpath E5 6a at Rhoscolyn as one of the best routes she has ever done.
+Climbing has taken Alex to many places around the world, such as Thailand, Malaysia, the US, France, Spain, Italy, Switzerland, Austria and Norway.
+Her passion for trad climbing even lead her to North Wales; Alex cites the “tricky and scary” Warpath (E5 6a) at Rhoscolyn as one of the best routes she has ever done.

-On a recent visit to Siurana Alexandra climbed Zona 0 F8b – this was particularly special as it went down on her very last possible try of the trip.
+On a recent visit to Siurana Alexandra climbed Zona 0 8b.This was particularly special as it went down on her very last possible try of the trip.

 Check out Alex’s top tips for visitors to the Frankenjura in this special Destination Frankenjura film made during a DMM team visit in 2012.